 WSBTV.com reported that Aimee Copeland was surprised on Tuesday by Smyrna's Steve Rayman Chevrolet, who offered her a vehicle of her choosing.
 It will be fitted with features that meet Aimee's needs, like a driver's seat that moves to accommodate a wheelchair and hand controls to brake and accelerate.

 "I'm going to be able to provide her a car, she's going to get in and drive, and there's nothing that will make me feel better in my lifetime," Steve Rayman, owner of Steve Rayman Chevrolet, said to WSBTV.

 Rayman considers it a "small thing for a woman who has fought so hard."

-The announcement came after Aimee's interview with Katie Couric, where she walked on stage with a walker just four months after her prognosis was grim.
+The announcement came after Aimee's interview with Katie Couric, where she walked on stage with a walker just four months .
 She lost her hands, a foot and a leg after contracting a bacterial infection following a zipline accident.

 "I love life," she said to Katie Couric.
 "It's a beautiful thing.
 It's something I don't take for granted anymore."

 Did you watch Aimee on Katie Couric's show?
 What was your reaction?

 The City of Snellville on the Towne Green Friday at 5 p.m.
 Everyone is invited.

 "Aimee is looking forward to expressing her appreciation and thanks," said councilman Bobby Howard to Snellville Patch.
 "She's very excited about the future."

 Howard said that seeing her walk on stage yesterday was "breathtaking."